Search

 Back to top

 Computer work involves focusing the eyes at close distances.
 Monitors are often placed too close (closer than the eye's default accommodation distance) to the operator because of space constraints in offices.
-People of all ages may experience symptoms of computer vision syndrome, and may require computer glasses to reduce these symptoms.
-No matter your age, you should talk with your eye specialist about the kind of work you do, how much time you work on a computer, how the work station is set up, and so on.
+People of all ages may experience symptoms of computer vision syndrome and may require computer-specific glasses to reduce these symptoms.
+No matter your age, you should talk with your eye specialist about the kind of work you do, how much time you work on a computer or screen, how the work station is set up, and so on.

 Why do mature people need their vision corrected?